mihaelasandrea/second-chance-web/README.md

         laid in the fact that the modal id was repeating itself for every ad posted in the website.
     -   The problem was solved by adding to all three sections triggering the id a jinja index loop.
 ## Known Bugs
--   After submitting the message in the contact form the flash message doesn't display as expected because it interracts with the javascript sendEmail.js file.
+-   After submitting the message in the contact form the flash message doesn't display as expected and the form doesn't redirects to home page because it interracts with the javascript sendEmail.js file.
 # Deployment
 1. For this project you need to create a database in [MongoDB](https://www.mongodb.com/)
 1. First you need to create a new workspace in GitPod.